merkle-tests/interview-kata/README.md

 >- create JARS and DATA for them
 >- do the kata in your free time
 >- some test already done to validate kata
+>- add instructions how to run Spring boot